developer-diganta/Dino/readme.md

   </p>

-  **Dino is a Chrome extension designed to help people with dyslexia and color blindness navigate and interact with web pages more easily**
+  **Dino is a Chrome extension designed to help people with dyslexia and color blindness navigate and interact with web pages more easily.**

   ## Installation